 2. Best times to post are on your lunch hour

-The ideal time to post on Instagram is from 12 to 1pm, Monday to Friday, according to Hootsuite, and even at the time on the weekend, too.
+The ideal time to post on Instagram is from 12 to 1 pm, Monday to Friday, according to Hootsuite.
+That’s also the best time to post on the weekend.

 3.Use these tools to help you schedule